 The Elastic Era of connectivity requires a tremendous increase in speed.
 The industry conversation has changed from requiring megabits per second to gigabits per second.
-The Internet is no longer mainly the provider of content, but the platform for considerable data sharing requiring high bandwidth.
+The internet is no longer mainly the provider of content, but the platform for considerable data sharing requiring high bandwidth.
 The need for uploading data to the cloud, such as social media videos, is setting the requirements for faster VSATs in both directions.

 Next generation VSATs must be designed to serve, with maximum efficiency, data intensive applications.
-The VSATs must exhibit ultra-high processing capacity achieving unprecedented high throughputs for both downloads and uploads including "Gilat's SDN platform is designed to provide the required high agility by enabling fast steering of platform resources in addition to providing high quality big-data collection that is used as input to the RM's smart decision making.
-This is done with a robust open interface that supports streaming of large volumes of information to the RM."

-high packets per second processing to meet the high-performance demands.
+The VSATs must exhibit ultra-high processing capacity achieving unprecedented high throughputs for both downloads and uploads including high packets per second processing to meet the high-performance demands.
 The combination of high throughput and the low latency from NGSO constellations creates an opportunity for delay-sensitive applications.

 As an answer to this need, Gilat has already launched the Aquarius family of next generation VSATs to address the elastic nature of tomorrow's data and media intensive applications.
 The Aquarius family of VSATs builds-on Gilat's long-time expertise and patented technologies and enables over 2 Gigabits of concurrent speeds and higher packets per second to serve bandwidth hungry applications such as required for 5G connectivity.

-The Aquarius VSAT family also answers the need for multi-access edge computing infrastructure, enabling deployment and orchestration of third-party virtualized network functions on the VSAT modem itself, simplifying remote site management and operations for next generation edge services, such as video caching and IoT gateways.
+The Aquarius VSAT family also answers the need for multi-access edge computing infrastructure, enabling deployment and orchestration of 3rd party virtualized network functions on the VSAT modem itself, simplifying remote site management and operations for next generation edge services, such as video caching and IoT gateways.

 Another performance concern of a next generation satellite network is the return access scheme, that must rapidly adjust to the changes in the network.
-The VSATs must have the flexibility to best address the 'moving' satellites as well as high throughput backhauling and mobility applications.
+The VSATs must have the flexibility to best address the "moving" satellites as well as high throughput backhauling and mobility applications.
 It is essential for the elastic network to have the flexibility such as incorporating different VSAT types on the same beam and various applications on the same network.
 To meet this challenge, a wide range of return carrier symbol rates are needed to address the variety of applications and their dynamic needs.
 At Gilat we refer to the next generation access scheme as having elastic dimensions for dynamic channels.